-And this is a goal that can only be achieved through the proactive management of recruitment supply chains.
-It became a big trend in the public sector over the past decade.
-Some trusts are a long way down this journey, and others have yet to embark.
-This is a guide for those at the start of the journey, to introduce terminology and explain how it works for an organisation."
+"Proactive management of recruitment supply chains became a big trend in the public sector, over the past decade.
+Some public authorities are a long way down their journey, and others have yet to embark.
+This is a guide for Local Authorities at the start of the journey, to introduce terminology and explain how it works for an organisation."

-- Chris Grimes, Sales Director, Matrix SCM
+- Chris Grimes, Head of Public Sector, Matrix SCM